kubernetes-sigs/cluster-api/docs/proposals/improve-status-in-CAPI-resources.md

 (*) visible only when using `kubectl get -o wide`

 Notes:
+- Print columns are not subject to any deprecation rule, so it is possible to iteratively improve print columns without waiting for the next API version.
+- During the implementation we are going to verify if the resulting layout and eventually make final adjustments to the column list.
+- During the implementation we should consider if to add columns for bootstrapRef and infraRef resource (same could apply to other resources),
 - In k8s Deployment and ReplicaSet have different print columns for replica counters; this proposal enforces replicas counter columns consistent across all resources.